Guo Jiaxuan

 Guo Jiaxuan (郭嘉璇 (Guō Jiāxuán); 20 March 2006 – 19 March 2025) was a Chinese footballer who played as a centre-back.
 He was a member of the Beijing Guoan youth academy.

 Early and personal life

 Guo was born in Beijing on 20 March 2006.
 His parents, Guo Yongbin and Hou Yuemin, came from Jieshou, a rural city in Fuyang, Anhui.
 He had an older brother named Guo Jiale.

 He started playing football at the age of nine, when he joined the local primary school team in Haidian District.
 In primary school, Guo was above average academically, and won awards at school in mathematics.
-In the same period, Guo practiced football after school each day near Guang'anmen.
+During that time, Guo practiced football after school each day near Guang'anmen.

 In an interview, Guo cited Matthijs de Ligt as a player he liked the playing style of.

 Club career

 Beijing Guoan

 In 2018, Guo Jiaxuan chose to pursue a career in professional football over attending a prestigious junior high school, and joined the youth team of Beijing Guoan.
 While in the Beijing Guoan youth setup, Guo attended junior high school in the Shunyi District of Beijing.
 During his time at Beijing Guoan, Guo has suffered from one patella fracture and two broken toes.
 After he turned eighteen years old, several China League Two clubs inquired about bringing him in to play first-team football, however Guo wanted to stay at Beijing Guoan and break through to their first-team instead.
 According to his teammates, he was one of the hardest-working players in the youth side.